- National Weather Service:

-- For up-to-date Flood Watch information, please go to www.weather.gov and enter your zip code.
+- For up-to-date information, please go to www.weather.gov and enter your zip code.

-- Turn Around, Don’t Drown.
-Never attempt to cross a flooded roadway.
+- Remember to Turn around, don’t drown!
 A mere 6 inches of fast-moving flood water can knock over an adult.
-It takes just 12 inches of rushing water to carry away a small car, while 2 feet of rushing water can carry away most vehicles.
-It is never safe to drive or walk into flood waters.
+It takes just 12 inches of rushing water to carry away most cars and just 2 feet of rushing water can carry away SUVs and trucks.
+It is NEVER safe to drive or walk into flood waters.

 - Tehama County Public Works: 530-385-1462

 - Tehama County Sheriff’s Office: 530-529-7900 (24/7); Press 1